mebobby2/phoenix_trello/README.md

 1. Elixr/Erlang must be installed
 2. Postgres.app must be installed
-3. Need to add bin directory of Postgres.app to PATH so ecto can use psql from the command line. add the line "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.3/bin" to ~/.bash_profile
+3. Need to add bin directory of Postgres.app to PATH so ecto can use psql from the command line.
+Add the line "export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.3/bin" to ~/.bash_profile

 ## Installation
 1. Run 'mix deps.get' to install Mix dependencies